 The B.S. in Technology Management program will only allow a maximum of 30 elective credits.
-For example, if you have an A&P certification that may equate to 60 semester credits, you will only be awarded 30 credits towards your B.S. degree program.
+For example, if you have an FAA A&P certification that could equate to 60 semester credits (not considering the 50% maximum for prior learning credits in a diploma program), you will only be awarded 30 credits towards your B.S. degree program.